alvidir/rauth/README.md

 ## Demos

 This project is being developed in `Go` and `Rust` simultaneously.
 Each of them has its own branch in order to keep the project's coherence.
-Such branches are prefixed by the keyword `demo` and followed by the language name (using the character `-` as words separator).
+Such branches are prefixed by the keyword `demo` and followed by the language name (using the character `-` between words).

 At today's date 09/12/2020 (dd/mm/yyyy) these branches' status are the following: